 2. Your Dog Wants More Attention

 More aggression at night could be signaling to you that your dog just wants more attention from you.
 This is especially true for younger puppies.
 The puppies, in particular, want to be the center of attention and want pets or love at all times.
 These energetic puppies also want to play and have higher energy levels, which could be problematic at night.

 Your dog could also be aggressive during the night hours because he is mad he isn’t being played with.
 If you have a puppy, you might consider bringing a few toys into the room where your dog is at night.
 These toys, such as chew ropes or bones, could help encourage light play and keep him occupied while you try to get some sleep.
-You might also need to get your dog more exercise so that he’s too tired to want more attention by the time it’s sleeping time.
+Flirt poles work really well if you want to tire out your dog in a short amount of time.